Churchill

 Add ingredients to an ice-filled shaker.
 Shake vigorously and strain into a chilled coupe or cocktail glass.

-History: Winston Churchill favored Johnny Walker Red, a relatively inexpensive scotch.
-Since he watered down the scotch, he wouldn’t get buzzed even though it was a daily beverage staple for him.
-This dedication cocktail was created by barman Joe Gilmore who worked at The Savoy hotel’s American Bar in London, 1940 to 1976.
+History: Winston Churchill drank watered-down blended scotch almost any time of the day but did not like mixed cocktails.
+He reportedly favored Johnny Walker Red, a relatively inexpensive scotch.
+By diluting the scotch, he wouldn’t get buzzed even though it was a daily beverage staple for him.
+This tribute cocktail was created by barman Joe Gilmore, who worked at The Savoy Hotel’s American Bar in London from 1940 to 1976.

-Comments: Some recipes suggest using Johnny Walker blended scotch and Dolin sweet vermouth; my Dewar’s scotch with Carpano Antica Formula sweet vermouth was great.
-The smokiness of the scotch mixed with equal amounts of the other three ingredients made for a well-rounded complex imbibement, and very enjoyable.
+Comments: Some recipes suggest using Johnny Walker blended scotch and Dolin sweet vermouth; however, I found that Dewar’s scotch paired well with Carpano Antica Formula sweet vermouth.
+The smokiness of the scotch, combined with equal parts of the other three ingredients, created a well-rounded, complex drink that was very enjoyable.

 Similar Cocktails: